 As specialist physiotherapists working in occupational health we look at physical aspects of the complaint, formulate a diagnosis and then treat accordingly.
 If a colleague subsequently fails to return to work in the expected time, we look at other factors that may be affecting the return to work.
 This could be unhelpful beliefs that the individual has about their health and work, or social issues affecting the individual’s personal and professional life.

-Prevalence of self-reported musculoskeletal disorders was found to rise to 51 per cent by the age of 61.
+Historically, the retirement age in the US has been 65 years but, as in many countries, that is changing.
+It has recently gone up to 67 years and could go further with increased life expectancy and pressures on funding.
+Prevalence of self- reported musculoskeletal disorders was found to rise to 51 per cent by the age of 61.
 Therefore the need to be able to successfully manage those with MSD conditions in the workplace will become paramount.
 Evidence indicates individual attitudes and skill sets are the major determinants of performance, not age.